Disney takes $1.4 billion coronavirus hit, sets date to reopen Shanghai park

-(Reuters) - Walt Disney Co (DIS.N) estimated global coronavirus lockdowns cut profits by $1.4 billion, mostly from its shuttered theme parks, but said it would reopen Shanghai Disneyland next week.
+(Reuters) - Walt Disney Co (DIS.N) estimated on Tuesday that global coronavirus lockdowns cut profits by $1.4 billion, mostly from its shuttered theme parks, but said it would reopen Shanghai Disneyland next week.

+Disney will not pay a dividend for the first half of the fiscal year, which will preserve $1.6 billion in cash assuming it had kept the dividend constant at 88 cents per share.

+CEO Robert Chapek said Disney would reopen the Shanghai park on May 11 with limits on attendance, but the company has “limited visibility” over when most parks, cruises and stores would reopen.

 Disney posted adjusted earnings per share of 60 cents for January through March, down 63% from a year earlier and short of the 89 cents expected by analysts, according to IBES data from Refinitiv.

-CEO Robert Chapek said Disney would relaunch in phases starting with the Shanghai park on May 11.
-Disney will control attendance using an “advanced reservation and entry system” and enforce social distancing and other health precautions including requiring masks and temperature screening.

-Disney shares rose less than 1% in after-hours trade, after losing 2% during the regular session.
+Disney shares fell 1% in after-hours trade, after losing 2% during the regular session.
 Before the earnings report, Disney’s shares had lost more than one-quarter of their value this year.

 Just three months ago, Disney was boasting about a record year for its movie studio and a strong start to the company’s dive into the streaming media wars.